Federal Student Aid – Satisfactory Academic Progress

 Federal regulations (General Provision CRF 668.1) require Hellenic College Holy Cross (HCHC) regularly review the academic progress of students who apply for and/or receive financial assistance.
 Satisfactory academic progress is comprised of three areas as required by federal regulations.

 Complete their degree within a specified period.

-Demonstrate they are making progress towards the completion of their degree by earning a minimum number of credit hours each semester.
+Demonstrate that he or she is making progress towards the completion of his or her degree by earning a minimum number of credit hours each semester.

 Achieve a GPA that is consistent with meeting the graduation requirement of 2.0.

 This policy on satisfactory academic progress relates to all students who apply for and/or receive federal financial aid and/or Hellenic College Holy Cross scholarships and grants.

 In addition to meeting the federal standards for receiving financial aid, students must also meet the academic standards of Hellenic College Holy Cross.
 Be advised that the criteria for many state grants and other forms of tuition assistance programs on academic progress may differ from the federal regulations.